Saikrishna-dev-oss/spark/README.md

 ## 📜 License

-This project is for learning purposes and currently has no explicit license.
+This project is for learning purposes.
 Additional license details and terms can be found in:
 - [LICENSE](LICENSE)
 - [LICENSE.EULA](LICENSE.EULA)